 Most of our customers have a mains fed cold water supply but if you still have a cold water storage tank ensure it has a close fitting lid and is lagged with insulation.
 If not, then please contact us to rectify this.

 Did you know?
 You're twice as likely to die in a fire if you don't have a working smoke alarm.

 All our homes should have at least one smoke alarm fitted to each floor of your property.
 For example if you live in one of our bungalows then you would have one smoke alarm but if you live in one of our three storey town houses you should have at least three smoke alarms installed.

 Our alarms are mains wired with a backup battery.
 We will service these alarms once a year when we visit your property to check other things (like in a gas service), however it is your responsibility to check these at all other times.

 We (and the fire service) recommend you:

-- Keep it clean using a vacuum nozzle or brush to remove cobwebs and dust from on and around the alarm.
+Keep it clean using a vacuum nozzle or brush to remove cobwebs and dust on and around the alarm

-- If you can't reach it use a broom handle or similar.
+If you can't reach it use a broom handle or something similar.
 You should replace the battery when needed.
 Never remove the battery except to replace it.

-If you do not have a smoke alarm or your alarm does not work report it at once by calling 0330 1234 034 and we will send someone out to fix it for you.
+If you don't have a smoke alarm or your alarm doesn't work report it as soon as you can by calling 0330 1234 034 and we'll send someone out to fix it for you.